notaryproject/.github/CONTRIBUTOR_LADDER.md

 ### How inactivity is measured

 Inactive members are defined as members of the Notary Project with **no** contributions across any repository within 12 months.
+Both coding and non-coding activities, such as meeting participation and event coordination, count as contributions.
 According to the Notary Project [governance document](GOVERNANCE.md), inactive subproject maintainers are defined as members of the Notary Project with **no** contributions in specific subprojects within 6 months.
-Inactive org maintainers are defined as members of the Notary Project with **no** contributions in specific subprojects within 3 months.
+Inactive org maintainers are defined as members of the Notary Project with **no** contributions in any subprojects or organization within 3 months.
 This is measured by the CNCF [DevStats project](https://notary.devstats.cncf.io/d/8/dashboards?orgId=1&refresh=15m).

 **Note:** Devstats does not take into account non-code contributions.
 If a non-code contributing member is accidentally removed this way, they may open an issue to quickly be re-instated.